pmusta/project/CodeBook.md

-tables:	character matrix with 3600 rows and  6 columns
+OrderedTable:	character matrix with 3600 rows and  6 columns

 variable    type  explanation